 Snowy reads for the holidays

-With winter in full swing and Christmas on the horizon, a wonderfully wintry snowfall would be the perfect addition to our days.
+With winter in full swing and Christmas on the horizon, wouldn't a wonderfully wintry snowfall be perfect right about now?

-Even if snow doesn't arrive this Christmas, here we share some of our favourite snowy reads with you.
+Even if snow doesn't arrive this Christmas, we wanted to share some of our favourite snowy reads with you.

 Parsnip, by Sue Porter